Wallace & Gromit: A Matter of Loaf and Death

-A Matter of Loaf and Death is a 2008 British stop-motion animated short film produced by Aardman Animations, created by Nick Park, and is the fourth short to star his characters Wallace and Gromit, the first one since A Close Shave in 1995.
+Wallace & Gromit: A Matter of Loaf and Death is a 2008 British stop motion animated short film produced by Aardman Animations.
+Directed by Nick Park and written by Park and Bob Baker, it is the fifth installment in the Wallace & Gromit series, and the first short film since A Close Shave (1995).
+It was the last Wallace & Gromit film before the retirement of Wallace's voice actor, Peter Sallis, in 2010.
+In the film, Wallace and Gromit operate a bakery and are targeted by a serial killer.

-A Matter of Loaf and Death is a murder mystery, with Wallace and Gromit starting a new bakery business.
-With an unknown assailant murdering bakers, Gromit tries to solve the case before Wallace ends up a victim himself.
-It was the last Wallace and Gromit film before the retirement of Wallace's voice actor Peter Sallis in 2010 before his death in 2017.
-The short was also one of the most watched television specials in the United Kingdom in 2008 and received critical acclaim.
-It received an Oscar nomination for Best Animated Short Film at the 82nd Academy Awards, losing to Logorama, and won a BAFTA and an Annie Award for Best Short Animation and Best Animated Short Subject respectively in 2009.
+A Matter of Loaf and Death was one of the most watched television specials in the United Kingdom in 2008 and received acclaim.
+It received an Academy Award nomination for Best Animated Short Film at the 82nd Academy Awards, and won a BAFTA and an Annie Award for Best Short Animation and Best Animated Short Subject in 2009.

 Plot

 A serial killer has murdered twelve bakers.
-While on a delivery for their bakery business, Wallace and Gromit save Piella Bakewell, a former pin-up girl for the Bake-O-Lite bread company, and her nervous poodle Fluffles when the brakes on her bicycle fail.
-Gromit finds there is no problem with the brakes, but Wallace is smitten.
-He and Piella begin a whirlwind romance, and Gromit is angered when she redecorates their house.
+While on a delivery for their bakery business, Wallace and Gromit save Piella Bakewell, a former pin-up model for the Bake-O-Lite bread company, and her nervous poodle, Fluffles, when the brakes on her bicycle fail.
+Gromit finds no problem with the brakes, but Wallace is smitten.
+He and Piella begin a romance, and Gromit is angered when she redecorates their house.
 Fluffles and Gromit share a sensitive moment when she returns Gromit's possessions, discarded by Piella.

-Wallace sends Gromit to return Piella's forgotten purse.
-At Piella's mansion, Gromit discovers numbered mannequins representing each of the murdered bakers, and an album containing photographs showing Piella in relationships with each one; Wallace is her planned thirteenth victim, completing a baker's dozen.
-When he shows Wallace the evidence, Wallace is too distracted with his engagement to Piella to listen.
+Wallace sends Gromit to return Piella's forgotten purse that night.
+At Piella's mansion, Gromit discovers numbered mannequins representing each of the murdered bakers, and a book of photographs; Wallace is her planned thirteenth victim, completing a baker's dozen.
+When Gromit shows Wallace the evidence, Wallace is too distracted with his engagement to Piella to listen.
+She takes the book from Gromit and burns it to make sure the truth about her will not be revealed.

-Gromit installs security measures in their home, including a metal-detecting security screener.
-After Piella tricks Wallace into thinking that Gromit bit her by biting her own arm, Wallace muzzles Gromit and chains him up.
-Gromit watches helplessly as Piella prepares to push Wallace to his death, but he is saved when Piella is struck by a bag of flour.
-After an angry outburst about bakers, she leaves but drops by the next day to apologise with a cake.
-Gromit, suspicious, follows her home, where Piella throws him into a storeroom with Fluffles.
+Gromit installs security measures in their home.
+After Piella tricks Wallace into thinking that Gromit bit her, Wallace muzzles Gromit and chains him up as a punishment.
+Gromit watches helplessly as Piella prepares to push Wallace into the grinder; Wallace is saved when Fluffles strikes Piella with a bag of flour.
+After an angry outburst about bakers, she leaves, but returns the next day to apologise with a cake.
+Gromit, suspicious, follows her home, where Piella captures him, reveals the cake contains a bomb, and throws him into a storeroom with Fluffles.